kubernetes-retired/kubernetes-docs-zh/docs/concepts/cluster-administration/federation.md

 Federation is not helpful unless you have multiple clusters.
 Some of the reasons why you might want multiple clusters are:

-* Low latency: Having clusters in multiple regions minimises latency by serving users from the cluster that is closest to them.
+* Low latency: Having clusters in multiple regions minimize latency by serving users from the cluster that is closest to them.
 * Fault isolation: It might be better to have multiple small clusters rather than a single large  cluster for fault isolation (for example: multiple